-Use the link below to complete the meal application online today.
+Use the link (in RED) below to complete the meal application online today.

 Your child may qualify for free or reduced-price meals.
 Families that meet the Eligibility Criteria should complete or down load an online application, request a meal application from the Nutrition Services Department or school office.
 All students who qualify receive meals free of charge or at a reduced rate.
 To apply on line select On-Line Application or view and print an Application from the District Web site.

 For those families that qualify for FREE meals, breakfast and lunch will be served at no cost.
 For families that qualify for REDUCED price meals, the charge for breakfast is .30 and the charge for lunch is .40.

 Parents/Guardians are responsible for all meal charges incurred prior to qualifying for Free or Reduced Meal Status.

 Middle and High School students can choose from a variety of entrée choices from the traditional, grill or grab and go service lines.
 By adding a milk or side item it completes the balanced meal.
 Entrée selections that qualify are traditionally called “value meal” selections.

 If your student qualifies for free or reduced price meals, discounted or free school services may also be available.
 Ask your school for more information about benefits available at your school as benefits vary from school to school.

 Households will be notified of their children’s eligibility status for free or reduced price meals.
 If any children were not listed on the eligibility notice for families receiving SNAP, TANF or FDPIR, the household should contact the school to have free meal benefits extended to those children.